 How did Brexit change the “Czech partnership visa”?

 Paragraph 15a and 15b extend the opportunity to partners of UK citizens who obtained temporary residency before Brexit.
 This grants them the same rights as a family member of an EU citizen in the Czech Republic.

 Let’s look closer at the conditions to apply.
 MOI can grant residence to an applicant if any of the requirements is fulfilled:

-UK passport holder without status of EU withdrawal and which fulfills one of the above conditions.
+- UK passport holder without the status of EU withdrawal and which fulfills one of the above conditions.

 Other recent updates and new requirements